apache/gravitino/docs/manage-fileset-metadata-using-gravitino.md

 unified access control mechanism, filesets can also be managed via the same role based access control mechanism without needing to set access controls to different storages.

-To use fileset, we assume that:
+To use fileset, please make sure that:

  - Gravitino server is launched, and the host and port is [http://localhost:8090](http://localhost:8090).
  - Metalake has been created.